 Our senses are important.
 They tell us about our surroundings and they influence our reactions.
 In time, they mold our personality and "in a sense" they are what we are.
 We, therefore, seek to control the things that stimulate our senses.
 Multi-Sensory equipment gives that control.
 That is why Multi-Sensory Environments (Snoezelen/Sensory Rooms) are known to produce a wide range of positive results in special populations who often depend on others.

-Multi Sensory Environments (MSEs) provide dedicated, flexible spaces where individuals experience a range of non-patterened visual, auditory, olfactory and tactile stimuli.
+Multi-Sensory Environments (MSEs) provide dedicated, flexible spaces where individuals experience a range of non-patterned visual, auditory, olfactory and tactile stimuli.
 These rooms are designed to create a feeling of comfort and safety where the individual can relax, explore and enjoy their surroundings.

 MSEs vary in their appearance and in the equipment they contain and are designed to meet the needs of a particular client group.
 Typically the rooms are painted white or a pastel shade which optimizes the effects of the projected light and have blacked out windows to exclude extraneous light.
 Lighting in the room is dimmed to allow for a separation from normal daily activities and routines and to allow focus to be transferred to the equipment in the room.

 Equipment that is common to many MSEs includes:

 Bubble Tubes - To provide visual, auditory and tactile sensations.

 Fiber Optics Sprays - Long pleasing tactile strands which change color and can be draped or held by the clients.

 Projectors - Project moving abstract and detailed images onto the walls, floors, curtains and clients.

 Mirror Ball & Pinspot Light - To project moving shapes around the room.

 Music System - Music is key to manage the level of arousal in the sensory room.